lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

   ipv6:     If true, utilize the IPv6 protocol rather than the IPv4 protocol.

+  tls_verify: If true, verify the remote TLS peer.
+This option is available only when ToastStunt is built with TLS support.

 When opening an outbound TLS connection, ToastStunt sends Server Name Indication (SNI) using the supplied host name.

 The outbound connection process involves certain steps that can take quite a long time, during which the server is not doing anything else, including responding to user commands and executing MOO tasks.
 See the chapter on server assumptions about the database for details about how the server limits the amount of time it will wait for these steps to successfully complete.